 Afghanistan: Worldwide Travel Information World Countries > Asia > Afghanistan

-AfghanistanAfghanistan (Persian/Pashto: افغانستان, Afġānistān), officially the Islamic Republic of Afghanistan, is a landlocked country located in the centre of Asia, forming part of Central Asia, South Asia, and Greater Middle East, it is also considered to be part of a broader West Asia.
+AfghanistanAfghanistan (Persian/Pashto: افغانستان, Afġānistān), officially the Islamic Republic of Afghanistan, is a country located in the centre of Asia, forming part of Central Asia, South Asia, and Greater Middle East, it is also considered to be part of a broader West Asia.

 It is bordered by Pakistan in the south and the east, Iran in the west, Turkmenistan Uzbekistan and Tajikistan in the north, and China in the far northeast.